Fur-Trappers/Modelado-y-Simulacion/README.md

 # Objectives

-The aim of this project is simulate the interaction between Earth and at least two planets using n-body model and Fourier sieres.
+The aim of this project is simulate the movement, speed, change of direction of the planets Mercury and Venus using the Earth's geocentric system of their interior epicycles using n-body model and Fourier series, and make a graph in order to differentiate their characteristics.

 # Reference